Leonard Tose: Personal life

+Compulsive gambling

 In 1991, the Sands sued Tose for $1.23 million in gambling debts.
 He countersued, contending that the casino got him too drunk to know what he was doing.
 Eventually, the casino won.
 There was testimony from a cocktail waitress swearing that her job description was "to keep Mr. Tose's glass filled."
 The casino provided a monogrammed glass which she was instructed to keep filled with top-shelf scotch.

-In the end, Tose lost by his estimate more than $20 million at Resorts International and $14 million at the Sands.
+In the end, Tose lost (by his estimate), more than $20 million at Resorts International and $14 million at the Sands.
 In 1996, on his 81st birthday, Tose was evicted from his seven-bedroom Villanova mansion after losing the house in a U.S. Marshal's sale.

 In 1999, Tose told a congressional hearing on compulsive gambling that his losses totaled between $40 and $50 million.
-He spent his last years alone in a downtown hotel room after his home in Philadelphia's upscale Main Line district was confiscated for unpaid taxes.
-Tose died in his sleep in the hospice wing of St. Agnes Medical Center in Philadelphia on April 15, 2003.
-He was 88.
-No cause of death was released.
-An obituary by Dan Dunkin captured his life: "To put Leonard Tose's life in football terms, he threw on every down."
+He spent his last years alone in a downtown hotel room after his home in the upscale Philadelphia Main Line was confiscated for unpaid taxes.